 This fact is daunting, especially for women who may have seen a video or two of strong men trying, with great frustration, to break a window in a controlled demonstration.

 The Science Lesson Behind Breaking Windows

-Let’s think about why breaking the window might be so difficult.
+Let’s think about why breaking a car window might be so difficult.
 First is the window design.
 Sure a pebble at 45 mph can create a crack, but the tempered glass is designed to withstand impact and not shatter.
 This is for your safety going down the highway.

 The other component is physics.
 Many of these videos show a guy hitting the center of the window.
 Physics is working against him here.
 As he hits, the glass absorbs the impact; in fact, many times you hear the dude wondering why he sees the window bow at impact without breaking.